simov/screenshot-capture/README.md

 - Crop and Wait (manual save)
 - Configurable Keyboard Shortcut
 - Save screenshots in PNG or JPG file format
+- Save screenshots to file or copy to clipboard as Base64
 - Preserve or downscale screenshot size on HDPI displays like Retina
 - Unique screenshot date/time file name
 - No special permissions required